UK Council for Psychotherapy

 The time (sponsored by consciousness) is now o'clock

-Concept Of Time, Time Passing The symptoms we bring to therapy now may not only be reflection of our past, but also point to our future potential.
+Concept Of Time, Timelessness, Time Passing The symptoms we bring to therapy now may not only be reflection of our past, but also point to our future potential.
 Some of us have a difficult or different relationship to time.
-For many of us time is a mystery, it slips by, and we may experience linear time blindness, where we don't track time, wondering where are we in time, as if we are more in space than time.
+For many of us time is a mystery, it slips by, and we may experience linear time blindness, where we don't track time, wondering where are we in time, as if we are more in space than time - this may be especially true if we experience ADHD.
 (Our age too may not feel easily tracked, as Donald Winnicott, the psychoanalyst, quotes: "People are not just their own age; they are to some extent every age, or no age".)
 Sacred legends or myths ("once upon a time", "long ago in a far away land") encompass all time, past and future, cosmological and geological in what has been called "deep time".
 Latin prayers use "Per omnia saecula saeculorum", which roughly translated means "Through all the ages of ages".
-Time passes (see also Internal Interconnectedness - Connecting Consciousness To Our Past, Present, Future, Sensing Our Aliveness, Space Beyond Us).
-It can seem to speed up and fly, race ahead (e.g. when we are having fun, caught up and involved in an activity), go so slowly (e.g. when we are bored or waiting for something to happen) or stand still, expand in certain moments (e.g. as we sense ourselves, free of doing things, meditation), contact with others, when we are engaged in things or in a rush.
-Our experience of personal time can be perceived, experienced as standing still, having all the time in the world, to running out, flying by.
-(Others may "kill time" - fill it up with unsatisfactory experiences rather than experience things we enjoy.)
+Time passes (see also Internal Interconnectedness - Mystery Of Time & Connecting Consciousness To Our Past, Present, Future, Sensing Our Aliveness, Space Beyond Us).
+It can seem to speed up and fly, race ahead (e.g. when we are having fun, caught up and involved in an activity), and in other experiences go so slowly (e.g. when we are bored or waiting for something to happen).
+Time can seem to stand still, expand in certain moments (e.g. as we sense ourselves, free of doing things, meditation), contact with others, when we are engaged in things or in a rush.
+Therefore, our experience of personal time is vulnerable to distortion and can be perceived as standing still, having all the time in the world, to losing track of time, time running out, flying by, especially when we get older as mathematicians explain well.
+(Others may think about time and this can go slower or "kill time" - fill it up with unsatisfactory experiences rather than experience things we enjoy.)
 The readiness of time - when the time is right and sensing this, may play a part in our life, as if waiting for will to be aligned (see also Wind Of Change).
 We can make an enemy or friend of time and the quality of patience may play a role.
 There are different forms of clocks, cycles which impact upon how we view and experience time.
 We can be affected by astronomical, biological clocks (our bodies have their own sense of interior time), nature and the seasons' cycles (which have their own different realm of time).
 On the one hand time is simple, concrete and rigid - we just look at a clock (which relates to the earth and sun) and it tells us the time.
 This cognitive, linear usage of time (past, present, future) tends to be more fixed, and goal driven.
 Yet when we are immersed in something, however trivial or profound and our very being is engaged (being with time and our sense of internal presence), we can be in a different zone, timeless space, as time melts, slows down, until something brings us back or we end the activity.
+Some people call this experience transcendence.
 Oceans of time can seem more fluid and subjective, as our mind expands in time (the wisdom of indigenous people knew this well).
 Our sense of time is not always "by the clock", and can be experienced as past, present, future with separate, yet connected converging dimensions, with the present containing not only the past, but also the future within it (as an acorn has the potential to become a tree).
 In moment of our actual lived experience (see also Being & Doing - Dilemmas We May Hold) and perceptions of time, especially in certain moments, experiences in our life, time seems layered, variable and to have the effect of being elastic - stretching and bending, opening up a different formless space (consciousness and when, for example, in deep meditation we may become aware that we - our Self - are not the body, that we exist outside of the body as consciousness).
 This can occur through mindfulness, meditation, daydreaming, sense of interconnectedness, peak experiences and shows up in myths, legends.
 Counselling and psychotherapy can offer a space to explore the impact of our conscious and unconscious processes - imagination, dreams, daydreaming.
 For some of us it can be as if we become pulled into a big time, a space encompassing geology, cosmology, all time, of all ages - past and future.
 The practice of soft living powerfully may also put us in contact with the precious commodity and quality of time.

 What is this life if, full of care,